 – John S. McClintock, Pioneer Days in the Black Hills, 1939

-In same year, a miner named John B. Pearson found gold in a narrow canyon in the Northern Black Hills.
+In 1875, a miner named John B. Pearson found gold in a narrow canyon in the Northern Black Hills.
 This canyon became known as “Deadwood Gulch,” because of the many dead trees that lined the canyon walls.
-According to Colonel Richard I. Dodge, there was an estimated 800 white men mining the Hills at this time.
+According to Colonel Richard I. Dodge, there were an estimated 800 white men mining the Hills at this time.

 The town of Deadwood was established in 1876 and was soon swarming with thousands of prospectors searching for an easy way to get rich.
 At first, the settlement was made up of tents and shanties, but as the population grew these were replaced with brick and wooden structures and false front businesses.
 Fortune struck Fred and Moses Manuel, who claimed the Homestake Mine, which proved to be the most profitable in the area.
 Through 1901, the Homestake produced $100 million in gold and continued to operate for the next century, until it finally closed in 2001.

 Although the Manuel’ had been lucky, there were hundreds of others that were not so fortunate.
 Though most of the early settlers of Deadwood were gold miners, the lawless region naturally attracted a crowd of rough and shady characters.

 Like many towns of the American West, these particular individuals made the early days of Deadwood rough and wild.
 A mostly male population eagerly patronized the many saloons, gambling establishments, dance halls, and brothels, which were considered legitimate businesses and were well known throughout the area.
 Ninety percent of the female population of Deadwood were prostitutes.
 The new mining town averaged one murder per day in that first year.